Coco coir is a peat substitute and is used as a ‘medium’ in the Air Head toilet.

-Plan in advance - a compressed coir block needs around 24 hours to completely and thoroughly rehydrate and expand to its full size.
+Plan in advance – a compressed coir block needs up to several hours to completely and thoroughly rehydrate and expand to its full size.
+Instructions on the packaging relate to using the coir in horticulture – you don’t want it that wet!

-Grab a large bucket, bowl, trug or watertight wheelbarrow
+Grab a large bucket, bowl, trug, large ziplock bag or watertight wheelbarrow

-Unwrap the coir brick (if wrapped) and place in your container
+Unwrap the coir brick (if wrapped) and place it in your container

-If the material is too damp, leave it in the open to dry out a little.
+If the material is too damp, leave it in the open to dry out.